-- Currently I'm a Senior Research Associate at the Cornell Center for Astrophysics and Planetary Science and the Carl Sagan Institute.
-My curriculum vitae (PDF) and current contact information.
+- Currently I'm a Principal Research Scientist at the Cornell Center for Astrophysics and Planetary Science and the Carl Sagan Institute.

 - 2008-2009: I was briefly a Research Scientist and Queen Elizabeth II Fellow at the Australia Telescope National Facility.

 - 2006-2008: University Postdoctoral Fellow at the University of Sydney, Australia.